Enjoys: Lush forests, XKCD, complex challenges

 Location: Utrecht, the Netherlands

-Tom develops the Symbiosis in Development (SiD) methodology that lies at the core of Except’s operations.
+Tom develops the Symbiosis in Development (SiD) methodology that lies at the core of Except’s operations, about which he published the first complete book after 10 years of work in 2019.
 SiD combines systems thinking, complexity analysis, iterative design thinking and co-creation in multi-disciplinary teams.
-With SiD Tom leads transdisciplinary teams to develop pioneering solutions that breach the frontier of what's possible for organizations, cities, and industries.
+With SiD Tom leads transdisciplinary teams to develop pioneering solutions that breach the frontier of what's possible.
 These include solutions for the circular economy, natural capital, smart urban redevelopment, bio-based economy, and resilience research and development.

-As director and designer, he's driven Except's bio-based architectural and urban designs, such as the Merredin Algae plant, Shanghai vertical agriculture tower systems and the urban redevelopment of large and small cities around the world, including their energy systems, ecosystems, resource metabolisms, economy and the heakth and happiness of their people.
-He spearheads developments ranging from software for supply chain optimization, to sustainable agriculture systems such as Polydome.
-In addition, Tom is the founder of several sustainable communities of practice such as the Utrecht Community (UCo, 2016) and the Rotterdam Collective (RoCo, 2010), both collectives for socially engaged entrepreneurs.
-He advises national and regional governments as well as multi national corporations on sustainability strategy.
+As director and designer, he's driven Except's bio-based architectural and urban designs, such as the Merredin Algae plant, Shanghai vertical agriculture tower systems and the urban redevelopment of large and small cities around the world.
+This includes their energy systems, ecosystem services, resource metabolisms, business models and the health and happiness of their people.
+In 2016 he launched the concept of Catalytic buildings.
+He spearheads developments ranging from software for supply chain optimization to sustainable agriculture systems such as Polydome.

 The land we grow our food on, water that flows through it, animals and plants living in this environment, and the oceans - the birthplace of life.
 This, and more, is our natural capital; the value represented by our ecosystems, species, and everything in between that we rely on to persist on this planet.
 All of our natural systems are declining fast, and this threatens our future.
 It puts at risk the continuation of any business with a complex supply chain, and jeopardizes the resource availability of any nation.